podemrubi/decidim/README.md

 * Browse the main interface at `http://localhost:3000`, and log in as: user@example.org | decidim123456
 * Browse the admin interface at `http://localhost:3000/admin`, and log in as: admin@example.org | decidim123456
 * Browse the system interface at `http://localhost:3000/system`, and log in as: system@example.org | decidim123456

+#### With docker (experimental)

+You can also use [docker] && [docker-compose] to develop decidim.
+You'll need to install those but in exchange you don't need to install any other dependency in your computer, not even Ruby!

+To use docker, change any instruction in this README or any other place in the docs to use its equivalent docker binstub.
+So for example, instead of running `bundle exec rake development_app`, you would run `d/bundle exec rake development_app`, or instead of `bundle install`, you would run `d/bundle install`.

 ## Officially supported libraries